Hiawatha Collegiate High School

 School values

 Hiawatha Academy inspires a culture that treats families as collaborators.
 Their commitment is to ensure that families & parents are partners with their teachers, school administrators, & school staff to support their children’s education.
-They commit to: offer assistance to Hiawatha families to navigate the school system & school district to advocate for their children’s educational needs; provide a free Parent Academy program designed for parents that bring schools, parents, & the community together as equal partners so that all students can achieve their greatest academic potential; & collaborate with various parent organizations, & parent advocacy groups to strengthen family engagement through their Family Association, American Indian Parent Advisory Committee, & East African Parent Committee.
+They commit to: offering assistance to Hiawatha families to navigate the school system & school district to advocate for their children’s educational needs; providing a free Parent Academy program designed for parents that bring schools, parents, & the community together as equal partners so that all students can achieve their greatest academic potential; & collaborating with various parent organizations, & parent advocacy groups to strengthen family engagement through their Family Association, American Indian Parent Advisory Committee, & East African Parent Committee.

 Discipline Policy